natestemen/rudin/README.md

 ## License

-This project is licensed under the WTFPL License - see the [LICENSE.md](https://github.com/natestemen/rudin/blob/master/LICENSE) file for details
+This project is licensed under the GPL License - see the [LICENSE.md](https://github.com/natestemen/rudin/blob/master/LICENSE) file for details

 ## Acknowledgments